Harry Potter (film series): Directors

-David Heyman commented on the "generosity of the directors" by revealing that "Chris spent time with Alfonso, Alfonso spent time with Mike and Mike spent time with David, showing him an early cut of the film, talking through what it means to be a director and how they went about [making the films]."

-David Heyman also said, "I suppose Chris Columbus was the most conservative choice from the studio's point of view.
+Heyman commented on the "generosity of the directors" by revealing that "Chris spent time with Alfonso, Alfonso spent time with Mike and Mike spent time with David, showing him an early cut of the film, talking through what it means to be a director and how they went about [making the films]."
+He also said, "I suppose Chris Columbus was the most conservative choice from the studio's point of view.
 But he expressed real passion."
-Producer Tanya Seghatchian said they were "more adventurous" in choosing a director for the third film and went straight to Alfonso Cuarón.
-Mike Newell became the first British director of the series when he was chosen for the fourth film; Newell was considered to direct the first film before he dropped out.
-David Yates directed the final films after David Heyman thought him capable of handling the edgy, emotional, and political material of the later novels.
+Producer Tanya Seghatchian said they were "more adventurous" in choosing a director for the third film and went straight to Cuarón.
+Newell became the first British director of the series when he was chosen for the fourth film; Newell was considered to direct the first film before he dropped out.
+Yates directed the final films after Heyman thought him capable of handling the edgy, emotional, and political material of the later novels.

 All the directors have been supportive of each other.
-Chris Columbus praised the character development in the films, while Alfonso Cuarón admired the "quiet poetry" of David Yates' films.
-Mike Newell noted that each director had a different heroism, and David Yates views the first four films "respectfully and enjoy[s] them".
-Daniel Radcliffe said Yates "took the charm of the films that Chris made and the visual flair of everything that Alfonso did and the thoroughly British, bombastic nature of the film directed by Mike Newell" and added "his own sense" of realism.
+Columbus praised the character development in the films, while Cuarón admired the "quiet poetry" of Yates' films.
+Mike Newell noted that each director had a different heroism, and Yates views the first four films "respectfully and enjoy[s] them".
+Radcliffe said Yates "took the charm of the films that Chris made and the visual flair of everything that Alfonso did and the thoroughly British, bombastic nature of the film directed by Mike Newell" and added "his own sense" of realism.